-Budgeted cost: £11,300
+Budgeted cost: £11,900

-Activity Evidence that supports this approach Challenge number(s) addressed Training for new attendance officer to develop and implement new procedures to improve attendance.
-The DfE guidance 'Improving School Attendance is to be followed in order to reduce levels of absence and persistent absence.
-5 Lunchtime staff training on behaviour management and anti- bullying approaches.
+Activity Evidence that supports this approach Challenge number(s) addressed Daily monitoring and tracking of key pupils and implementation of early intervention.
+The DfE guidance 'Improving School Attendance' is to be followed in order to reduce levels of absence and persistent absence.
+6 Lunchtime staff training on behaviour management and antibullying approaches.
 Targeted interventions and universal approaches can have overall positive effects.
-4 Expand after school enrichment activities to provide a broad range for all ages, which in turn promote pupil wellbeing.
+5 Expand after school enrichment activities to provide a broad range for all ages, which in turn promote pupil wellbeing.
 Physical activity has important benefits in terms of health, wellbeing and physical development.
-4 Contingency for acute issues.
-A small amount of funding has been set aside to respond quickly to needs which have not yet been identified.
-All
+5 Contingency for acute issues.
+A small amount of funding has been set aside to respond quickly to needs which have not yet been identified, for example counselling service.
+5 & 6

-Total budgeted cost: £87,053
+Total budgeted cost: £89,300